40 Statistics About Cyberbullying in 2021June 17, 2021 | UGC

 Based on these statistics, it’s also clear that cyberbullying is a societal issue that is widespread and on the rise.
+It’s easy to see the negative effects of Instagram, for instance.
 The good news is that approximately two-thirds of tweens reported that they have attempted to help victims of cyberbullying, with 30% saying that they have tried to help on several occasions [Cyberbullying Research Center].
 We can all take a cue from the next generation by making sure that we understand what cyberbullying is, where and why it occurs, how to help victims of cyberbullying, and how to prevent it in the first place.

 Combating Cyberbullying with AI

-The volume of content being shared online and on social media each day continues to increase and cyberbullies continue to find new ways to bypass technology that platforms and networks put in place to prevent online bullying.
+The volume of content being shared online and on social media each day continues to increase and cyberbullies continue to find new ways to bypass technology that social media platforms and social networks put in place to prevent online bullying.

-To combat cyberbullying, WebPurify uses a hybrid approach.
+To combat different forms of cyberbullying, WebPurify uses a hybrid approach.
 We combine AI and live moderation to identify user-generated images and video that are high-risk, mitigating the spread of abusive content and decreasing cyberbullying incidents.
-By thinking like a bully, our live moderators are trained to look for nuances, and analyze images and text that are sarcastic or suspicious in tone to determine if cyberbullying is at play.
+By thinking like a bully, our live user generated content moderators are trained to look for nuances, and analyze images and text that are sarcastic or suspicious in tone to determine if cyberbullying is at play.